saucelabs/sauce-school/codelabs/Module2_EE.md

 <!-- ------------------------ -->
 ## Outcome Expectations

 Users who complete all modules of this course can expect to complete tasks described below.
+These courses do not represent an endorsement by Sauce Labs of a particular language or framework or combination of the two.

 ### Users Will Be Able To:

-* Read and understand basic Selenium tests that use the language and framework combination addressed by the course.
+* Read and understand basic Selenium tests that use the language and framework combination addressed by the course
-* Write simple tests that follow patterns covered in the course.
+* Write simple tests that follow patterns covered in the course
 * Understand, edit, and maintain test code written with the same or similar languages, frameworks, and tools

 ### Sauce Labs-specific Tasks Including:

-* Connect tests to the Sauce Labs cloud for automated web browser testing.
+* Connect tests to the Sauce Labs cloud for automated web browser testing
-* Passing test information to Sauce Labs such as names and pass/fail status.
+* Passing test information to Sauce Labs such as names and pass/fail status
 * Run a simple test using Sauce Connect proxy
 * Run a test suite using the Jenkins CI server and Sauce OnDemand